dstroy0/InputHandler/README.md

 Low memory use, feature rich.
 InputHandler should be easy to use for beginners.
 It should satisfy some more advanced interfacing requirements.
-It should be able to parse uint8_t hardware output.
+It should be able to parse uint8_t.
-It should be able to interface with other equipment, and respond to user input.
+It should be able to be used to interface with other equipment, programs, or sensors that output ASCII or uint8_t.

 ## News